ryought/CubismJsComponents/README.md

-# Cubism SDK For Native Development
+﻿# Cubism SDK For JavaScript Components

 Welcome to the open components of the *Cubism SDK for JavaScript*.
 The **the open components are work-in-progress**.
 They're not yet feature-complete and their API isn't fixed yet.